hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

 These required attributes need to be on, and have their parent type on, in the element, to be marked present

 ## Affinity and allergies
-affinities and allergies also control when a element is allowed to be or not be in a set
+affinities and allergies also control when an element is allowed to be or not be in a set

 Each affinity and allergy can have one or more force_rules